Boonstra/Slideshow/readme.txt

 = 2.2.22 =
 *	Default stylesheets are no longer dynamically loaded through admin-ajax.php.
+*	Fixed: An issue with admin-ajax.php when the frontend uses HTTP, while the backend uses HTTPS.
+Thanks to [Chris Scott](https://github.com/chrisscott)
 *	Fixed: A bug that caused the previous slide button and the navigation bullets to malfunction on "Cross Fade" setting.

 = 2.2.21 =